North Hertfordshire College: Sports Centre

 The Sports Centre offers sport and fitness facilities to students and the public, including basketball courts, fitness studios, dance studios, a gym, and an all weather 3G football pitch.

-Hart Kitchens
+The Meadows

-Hart Kitchens is a student run contemporary restaurant.
+The Meadows is a student-run restaurant.
 Under the direction of a head chef, students design menus as well as prepare and serve food and drinks to customers, including a lunch menu as well as theme evenings throughout the year.

 Airbus Foundation Discovery Space

 In January 2017, NHC and Airbus opened a Science, Technology, Engineering, and Mathematics education centre, the Airbus Foundation Discovery Space, which is backed and funded by the Airbus Foundation and the Hertfordshire LEP.
-The centre was opened by Astronaut, Tim Peake.
+The centre was opened by astronaut Tim Peake.

 Grading

-The College has been accredited with Investors in People Gold Award in 2012 and 2014.
+The college has been accredited with Investors in People Gold Award in 2012 and 2014.

 In November 2017, NHC underwent an Ofsted inspection and received a Grade 2 (Good) for overall effectiveness of the provision.
 The effectiveness of the college's higher needs provision and traineeship were graded as Outstanding.